-The Development Concept for East Seventh Street on page 32 illustrates one example of how these recommendations could be incorporated into the design for redevelopment of this site.
+Development Concept No. 1 on Page 29 illustrates one example of how these recommendations could be incorporated into the design for redevelopment of this site.
 It is included for illustrative purposes only.

 L-21 Show Office/Retail as the appropriate land use for this area.